 How addresses are determined

 Location addresses are the main way of identifying and locating properties.
 As a community, we rely on them for a broad range of services, especially emergency response.
-This page explains how addresses are determined and how to check your correct address.
+This page explains how addresses are determined and how to check your address.

 A correct and complete address is vital to provide quick identification and location of your property in case of emergency.

-Checking your correct address
+Checking your address

-Your council will assign an address using a distance-based system.
+Your local government will assign an address using a distance-based system.
 The numbers will be based on how far (in metres) your property’s entrance is from the road’s starting point (or datum), divided by 10.
 The starting point is usually an intersection or junction, but can also be the centre of a town.